- Portable free dental clinics are conducted over a two-day period, offering complimentary care for adults from under-served households.

 - Clinic set-up occurs on a Thursday, and patients are treated on a first come-first serve basis on Friday and Saturday, from 6 am-4 pm.

 This model of access to care through volunteerism is the hallmark of the Foundation’s MOM clinic outreach program.

 - Dentists typically provide one major procedure per patient, such as an extraction or filling.

-- Patients who come to the clinic are in dire need of dental treatment – and most are in severe pain.
-Many have not seen a dentist in years – and some have never seen a dentist.
+- Patients who come to the clinic are in dire need of dental treatment, and most are in severe pain.
+Many have not seen a dentist in years, and some have never seen a dentist.
 These clinics provide much-needed relief with the help of dedicated volunteers.

 GIVE KIDS A SMILE® (GKAS)

 GKAS is an annual volunteer program that provides free educational, preventative and restorative services to children from low-income families.
 Many of these children are unable to eat, sleep or pay attention in school, ultimately risking more serious health problems because of poor oral health.

 As part of National Children’s Dental Health Month, the first Friday of every February is national Give Kids A Smile Day.
 Thousands of dentists across the country take time from their practices to help under-served children get the oral health care they need.

 Can we count on you to host or participate in a Give Kids A Smile event?